martinaxure/axure-sample/README.md

 ### Question 1

-Visit http://localhost:8080/.
-When you mouse over the window there are javascript errors and the application isn't working.
-What needs to be done to fix it.

-### Question 2

 Open two browser tabs to http://localhost:8080/, provide an implementation of `remoteSelect` and `remoteSelectFinished` in `selectionHandler.ts` so selecting (mouse down and then move your mouse with the left mouse button still depressed) will render in both browser tabs.
 (See included file `axure-sample.mov` for a sample of what the completed application should do.)

+### Question 2

+If you copy an image to your clipboard and type `Ctrl-V/⌘V` to paste, that image will appear on the canvas.
+Implement an event handler on `clipboardHandler.ts` so when you press the "delete" key, the pasted image is removed from the canvas.
+Use the capabilities of `DiagramExtension` (which `selectionHandler` implements) to set up the event handler.